-- DOD conducted several reviews of its nuclear forces, and came up with recommendations to address problems with leadership, organization, investment, morale, policy, and procedures (among other things).
-DOD has implemented some recommendations but doesn’t keep complete information on its progress.
-DOD is also struggling to sustain and maintain aging nuclear weapon systems—such as failing submarine parts that were never intended to be replaced.
+DOD has conducted several reviews of its nuclear forces, and has developed recommendations to address problems with leadership, organization, investment, morale, policy, and procedures (among other things).
+DOD has implemented some recommendations but has not identified a method for monitoring long-standing issues.

 The Department of Energy has several programs to ensure proper access to and handling of the nation's nuclear weapons and related information.
 For example, it started a program in 2014 to further protect against insider threats from employees, contractors, and trusted visitors—but it hasn't fully implemented this program.
 Additionally, NNSA's efforts to identify, assess, and mitigate cyber security risks to specific nuclear weapons or manufacturing equipment are still in the early stages of development.

 NNSA is also facing delays in its attempt to replace the W78—an older type of nuclear warhead used in ICBMs.
 Similarly, it may also face delays in its development of a modernized nuclear warhead, the W80-4.

 NNSA plans to invest over $30 billion to construct 30 new facilities to modernize the research and production infrastructure supporting the nation's nuclear weapons stockpile.
 However, as of March 2023, these new facilities collectively exceeded their cost estimates by over $2 billion and surpassed their collective schedules by almost 10 years.